Make More Profit Using Inbound Marketing and Sales

 Be First or Lose

-According to InsideSales and based on our own real world experiecne, if you don't call someone who converts on your site within 5 minutes of a conversion, you have almost no chance of actually getting someone on the phone who has just converted on your website.
+According to InsideSales and based on our own real world experience, if you don't call someone who converts on your site within 5 minutes of a conversion, you have almost no chance of actually getting someone on the phone who has just converted on your website - ever.

 That's why you need both a marketing and sales automation system as well as a highly responsive sales team.
 For many people in Sales or even more importantly, many small business owners, calling someone on the phone remains challenging.
 But if you don't - and within that magic window, you basically are wasting your marketing budget.